Fun Ways to Dye Eggs

 All in all, my kids loved this method and while it is inexpensive, about $1 and doesn’t use vinegar, it still uses commercial dyes (in the Kool-aid) and for children that are sensitive to those, this might not be an option.

-This method uses little bottles of food coloring that you mix to obtain the colors you want and seriously there are many hues that you can get with this method.
-This was my favorite way to dye the eggs because the colors were awesome and the choices seemed endless, the kids liked the end result but after dropping a few eggs, they were done, but I kept going.
+This method uses little bottles of food coloring that you mix to obtain the colors you want, and seriously there are many options with this method.
+This was my favorite way to dye the eggs because the colors were awesome and the choices seemed endless, the kids liked the end result.

 I found the following as a guide.